EndPointCorp/end-point-blog/2014/04/16/firefox-input-typebutton-and-line-height.html.md

 First of all, I was able to locate a simple enough explanation of what’s causing the behavior.
 As [Rob Glazebrook](https://www.cssnewbie.com/input-button-line-height-bug/#.UzBquPldXgI) explains:

 >
 > Basically, Firefox is setting the line-height to “normal” on buttons and is enforcing this decision with an !important declaration.” and, “browser-defined !important rules cannot be over-ruled by author-defined !important rules.
-This rule cannot be overruled by a CSS file, an inline style—anything.
+This rule cannot be overruled by a CSS file, an inline style—​anything.
 >

 Good news is I can stop experimenting hoping for different results.